timout/CarND-Traffic-Sign-Classifier/writeup.md

 ### Test a Model on New Images

+The code for making predictions on my final model is located in the 27th code-cell of the Ipython notebook.
 Here are 11 German traffic signs that I found on the web:

 ![Downloaded images][miscimages]